RenderBender: A Survey on Adversarial Attacks Using Differentiable Rendering: Introduction

 \section{Introduction}

-Differentiable rendering has become a powerful tool for solving inverse problems in computer vision and graphics \cite{baumgart_geometric_1974}.
-By enabling gradient propagation through the rendering process, the underlying scene representation can be optimized \cite{nimier-david_mitsuba_2019} for tasks such as 3D reconstruction, where mesh vertices are optimized to achieve a desired form, material and texture display properties are refined for a target appearance, or for estimating the pose of an object or scene illumination.
-Some more recent techniques, such as Neural Radiance Fields (NeRF) \cite{mildenhall_nerf_2020} and 3D Gaussian Splatting \cite{kerbl_3d_2023} have generated significant interest in the research community by enabling novel view synthesis by only processing a few representative images to reconstruct textured 3D models or entire scenes.
-These capabilities have also sparked vibrant growth in the development of many open source libraries to facilitate their use, such as OpenDR\footnote{\url{http://open-dr.org}}, Redner\footnote{\url{https://github.com/BachiLi/redner}}, Kaolin\footnote{\url{https://developer.nvidia.com/kaolin}}, PyTorch3D\footnote{\url{https://pytorch3d.org}}, and Mitsuba\footnote{\url{http://www.mitsuba-renderer.org}}.
-Besides research and development, there are easy-to-use platforms \cite{chris_heinrich_polycam_2024, tancik_nerfstudio_2023} that allow users without technical expertise to create textured 3D models or entire scenes, using just a few photos.
+Differentiable rendering has emerged as a powerful tool for solving inverse problems in vision and graphics by enabling gradient propagation through the rendering process.
+Recent methods like Neural Radiance Fields (NeRF) \cite{mildenhall_nerf_2020} and 3D Gaussian Splatting \cite{kerbl_3d_2023} enable novel view synthesis from limited images to reconstruct 3D models or scenes.
+These advancements have spurred open-source tools, such as PyTorch3D\footnote{\url{https://pytorch3d.org}} and user-friendly platforms\footnote{\url{https://poly.cam}} that allow creating textured 3D models from photos.

-However, \diffr has also shown potential as a tool for adversaries to manipulate deep neural networks (DNNs) by optimizing scene representations.
-DNNs are vulnerable to adversarial examples \cite{szegedy_intriguing_2014, goodfellow_explaining_2015}, which can lead to misclassification or misdetection.
-Such attacks have far-reaching effects, including manipulating computer vision systems in cars to misclassify stop signs \cite{chen_shapeshifter_2019}, causing LiDAR systems to misdetect objects \cite{cao_adversarial_2019}, fooling facial recognition systems \cite{sharif_accessorize_2016}, and misclassifying 3D models \cite{xiao_meshadv_2019}.
-Adversaries exploit DNN differentiability by accessing gradients during training to optimize inputs, training, or outputs for malicious purposes.